Did you know?

 Forbes magazine ranks the UB School of Management as one of the world's best business schools based on the return on investment it provides MBA graduates.

 The UB School of Management has been ranked a "Best Business School" by U.S. News & World Report in its annual ranking of MBA programs.
-The UB School of Management was ranked No. 75 out of 448 MBA programs surveyed, and is the only school in the Buffalo Niagara region to be included in this ranking.
-The MBA ranking is part of U.S. News & World Report’s 2014 ranking of “America’s Best Graduate Schools.”
+The UB School of Management was ranked No. 74 out of 454 MBA programs surveyed, up another spot after last year's 14 place jump.
+It is the only school in the Buffalo Niagara region to be included in this ranking.
+The MBA ranking is part of U.S. News & World Report’s 2015 ranking of “America’s Best Graduate Schools.”